metabase/metabase/docs/troubleshooting-guide/sandboxing.md

 Since someone must log in so that Metabase can apply sandboxed views to that person, avoid using signed embedding when you want to restrict row or column access to a table.

-### If using Single Sign-on (SSO), are user attributes correct?

-**Root cause**: If people are logging in with SSO, but the expected attributes aren't being saved and made available, sandboxing will deny access.

-**Steps to take**:

-Our article on [Authenticating with SAML][authenticating-with-saml] explains the required setup in detail.

 ## People can't see data they're supposed to be able to see

 Someone is supposed to be able to view some of the values in a table in their queries, but are denied access or get an empty set of results where there should be data.